HR Giger. 40th Ed.

 Hardcover, 6.1 x 8.5 in., 3.11 lb, 512 pages

 Enter a world of haunting power and dark psychedelia with this tribute to the biomechanic visions of HR Giger.
-The anniversary edition spans the artist’s painting, sculpture, film design, iconic album covers, and unique artist’s museum, with an essay by Andreas J. Hirsch, and an extensive biography based on contemporary quotes and Giger’s own statements.
+The anniversary edition spans the artist’s painting, sculpture, film design, and unique museum, with an essay by Andreas J. Hirsch, and a biography based on contemporary quotes and Giger’s own statements.

 Mythologies for the Future

 The powerful world of HR Giger“At its essence, Giger’s art digs down into our psyches and touches our very deepest primal instincts and fears.
 His art stands in a category of its own.
 The proof of this lies in the intensity of his work and imagination, which I can only compare to Hieronymus Bosch and Francis Bacon in their powers to provoke and disturb.” —Ridley Scott

 Swiss artist HR Giger (1940–2014) is most famous for his creation of the space monster in Ridley Scott’s 1979 horror sci-fi film Alien, which earned him an Oscar.
 Yet this was just one of the most popular expressions of Giger’s biomechanical arsenal of creatures, which consistently merged hybrids of human and machine into images of haunting power and dark psychedelia.
 The visions drew on demons of the past, as well as evoking mythologies for the future.
 Above all, they gave expression to the collective fears and fantasies of his age: fear of the atom, of pollution and wasted resources, and of a future in which our bodies depend on machines for survival.